DIPlib/diplib/changelogs/diplib_next.md

 - Added `"Oklab"`, `"Oklch"`, `"Y'PbPr"` and `"Y'CbCr"` as color spaces.

+- Added `dip::Distribution::ConstSample` as an unmutable version of `dip::Distribution::Sample`.

 ### Changed functionality

 - The 'diverging' color map in `dip::ApplyColorMap()` switched from CET-D08 to CET-D07 (i.e. using yellow
   instead of red for positive values).

+- `dip::Distribution::Iterator` is now a template class that takes either `dip::Distribution::Sample` or `dip::Distribution::ConstSample` as argument. `dip::Distribution::MutableIterator` and `dip::Distribution::ConstIterator`
+  are two template specializations, the first one replaces the use of `dip::Distribution::Iterator`.

 ### Bug fixes